akaboyo/customer-churn-project/README.md

       appeal to month-to-month customers.
     - Service Quality Improvement: For fiber optic users, invest in service quality enhancements or bundled packages to increase perceived value.
     - Payment Method Promotions: Provide incentives for customers to switch to more secure payment methods to increase satisfaction and reduce churn rates.

+## Implementation and Handover
+After the dashboards were finalized, they were presented to the client with a demonstration of how to navigate and use the filters to explore various scenarios.
+Training sessions were conducted to ensure that the client’s team can independently monitor and analyze customer churn going forward.

+## Conclusion
+By leveraging Power BI, the PwC team provided the telecom client with an insightful and actionable solution to manage customer churn.
+The dashboards developed serve as powerful tools for the Retention Manager and other stakeholders to understand churn dynamics, implement retention strategies, and ultimately improve customer satisfaction and reduce churn rates.

+The dashboards will also enable ongoing monitoring, making it easier for the client to respond to changing trends in customer behavior, ensuring that the retention strategies remain effective and up-to-date.